Introduction

 The name "Powder Mill Run" appears date from the early years of settlement because an old Westmoreland County deed describes a tract of land as "beginning at the point on Powder-Mill Run where Bill Jones killed the Indian."
 I would like to know the date of that deed, to help to date the powder mill the stream is named for.

 1828: The following excerpt is from the book "Journal of the Senate of the Commonwealth of Pennsylvania".
-This may not be about the gunsmith William Blain because the 1902 book excerpted above indicates that Robert Wilson Blain's parents William and Catherine had eight children together after Robert Wilson Blain was born in 1827.
+This excerpt may not be about the gunsmith William Blain because the 1902 book excerpted above indicates that Robert Wilson Blain's parents William and Catherine had children together after Robert Wilson Blain was born in 1827.

 1831: William Blain had property surveyed on Linn Run in Donegal Township of Westmoreland County on July 13, 1831 (C27-289) that was patented to Noah M. Marker, et al on June 13, 1870.
 The property adjoined land that was "unimproved and now claimed by William Blain".
 Linn Run is a tributary of Loyalhanna Creek.
 The headwaters of Linn Run are in Cook Township, and the mouth of Linn Run is in Ligonier Township.
 Ligonier Township was formed prior to Blain's survey (1822) and Cook Township was formed from part of Donegal Township after Blain's survey (1855) as discussed at this link.
 These township formation dates mean that Blain's 1831 Donegal Township survey C27-289 on Linn Run was in the portion of Donegal Township that became Cook Township in 1855.